aspose-slides/Aspose.Slides-Products/slides/en/python-net/conversion/fodp-to-pptx/_index.md

 {{< blocks/products/pf/agp/feature-section-col title="How to Convert FODP to PPTX in Python" >}}

-{{< blocks/products/pf/agp/steps-block-autogen name="These are the steps to convert a FODP file to PPTX using Python." >}}
+{{< blocks/products/pf/agp/steps-block-autogen name="These are the steps to convert an FODP file to PPTX using Python." >}}

 {{% blocks/products/pf/agp/step-autogen %}}
 Load the FODP file into a `Presentation` instance.